Esri/arcgis-maps-sdk-flutter-samples/lib/samples/query_feature_table/README.md

 ## Use case

 Query expressions can be used in ArcGIS to select a subset of features from a feature table.
 This is most useful in large or complicated data sets.
-A possible use case might be on a feature table marking the location of street furniture through a city.
+A possible use case might be on a feature table marking the location of street furniture throughout a city.
 A user may wish to query by a TYPE column to return "benches".
 In this sample, we query a U.S. state by STATE_NAME from a feature table containing all U.S. states.

 ## How to use the sample